leon-thomm/Ryven/README.md

 Ryven itself only comes with some small example nodes!
 You should use Ryven either to develop nodes, or use a third-party nodes package for your use case if there is one.

-Once installed, ryven will create a directory `~/.ryven` with the following structure:
+When installed, ryven will create a directory `~/.ryven` with the following structure:

 ```
 ~/.ryven